-- Strengthen participants' skills and knowledge about leadership;
+- Strengthen participant leadership skills and knowledge;

 - Create stronger communities.